US STOCKS-Stocks end stronger as investors look beyond mixed earnings

 The S&P 500 posted 22 new 52-week highs and no new lows; the Nasdaq Composite recorded 94 new highs and 33 new lows.

 About 6.0 billion shares changed hands on U.S. exchanges, below the 6.2 billion daily average for the month to date, according to BATS Global Markets.
-(Additional reporting by Tanya Agrawal; Editing by Rodrigo Campos, Nick Zieminski and Cynthia Osterman)
+(Additional reporting by Tanya Agrawal; Editing by Rodrigo Campos and Nick Zieminski)

 * Indexes up: Dow 0.04 pct, S&P 0.2 pct, Nasdaq 0.53 pct (Updates to early afternoon)